PensionBee/ddd-workshop/README.md

 ### Command Handlers

-A command handler is a function (or class if you're working in OOP-land) which processes a specific command.
-There are many ways we could generalise a command handler but for this workshop, let's say that all command handlers must do the following:
+A command handler is a function which processes a specific command.
+There's no single definition of what a command handler is but, for this workshop, let's say that all command handlers must do the following:

 1. Validate the incoming command data
-2. Use the command data to fetch relevant system 'state', i.e. existing entities and data necessary to process the command
+2. Use the command data to fetch relevant system 'state', i.e. existing entities necessary to process the command
 3. Use the command data and fetched state to 'derive an outcome'
 4. For 'success outcomes', update the state of the system

 Note that an 'outcome' can be one of 3 categories:

 - An event (captures a successful change in the system)
-- An error (a business error - not a technical error)
+- An error (a business rule error - not a technical error)
 - A no-op (stands for "no operation" - nothing about the system needs to change)

 You could also argue that all outcomes are just events (just not always successful ones) that fall into the following categories: